-Here Are 5 Christmas Themed Horror Movies For Holiday Scares
+Here Are Five Christmas-Themed Horror Movies For Holiday Scares

 — Film Posters (@filmposters_) November 19, 2018

 Make sure the kids are nestled all snug in their beds before putting on Silent Night, Deadly Night.
 Featuring some of the most brutal killings of the ’80s slasher golden-era, Silent Night, Deadly Night sparked an uproar of controversy upon its initial release in 1984.
-A number of organizations tried to have the film banned from theaters outright due to its usage of Santa Clause as the movie’s killer.
+A number of organizations tried to have the film banned from theaters outright due to its usage of Santa Claus as the movie’s killer.
 Only for serious horror fans, Silent Night, Deadly Night is a great Christmas horror movie for those who can stomach it.